Updated: 2 days ago

 1. Breath work

-I begin my day with several minutes of pranayama, or breath work, usually the Wim Hof Method (WHM).
-I use the WHM to induce a hypometabolic state- I slow the breath and heart rate.
+I begin my day with several minutes of pranayama, or breath work.
+I'll do different exercises to slow the breath down or practice breath holds.
+I use the Wim Hof Method, and other variations (pranayama techniques, breathing exercises, etc) to induce a hypometabolic state- I slow the breath and heart rate.
 I wear a pulse oximeter and use a stethoscope to measure my performance.
 I usually do 3 to 7 rounds of breathing in the WHM.
 After several rounds, oxygen saturation reaches 100%, breath retention is over 5 minutes as CO2 levels rise (O2 levels drop below 60), heart rate drops into the high 50s-mid 60s.
 Several times a week, I'll take a CO2 tolerance test.
 This is a measure of pulmonary capacity and may be correlated to one's ability to manage stress.
 The Wim Hof Method is pranayama packaged in a new way.
 I modify the WHM with bhastrika, kapalbhati, and bahya pranayam, nauli kriya, and sodarshan chakra pranayam.

 I carve out an hour each morning for meditation (which includes breath work).
 This centers me.
 I set intentions for the day.
 Formal meditation ends and the informal practices begin.
 I may focus on a mantra for the day.
 "Choose love" is an example of a mantra I may repeat to myself throughout the day.
 To choose love means giving over getting, compassion over judgment, acceptance over resistance, forgiveness over blame, equanimity over craving, love over fear.
 When I get to a choice point, when I'm tempted to react- rather than react- I respond from an energy I choose to come from.